Vacation in Cook County

 There is also a small airport just outside of Grand Marais.
 For more information, please call 218-387-3024 or see the Cook County Airport website.

 Questions about the area?
-Visit one of our information centers.
+Visit our information center:

 116 West Highway 61